|

 Meaning: In Turkey, parsley is used in all the foods.
 We put it in soups, meatballs, main dishes, salads, etc. Whatever is going on, there’s a good chance that parsley will be a part of it.

-That being said, this saying is about someone who goes around sticking their nose in everything.
+That being said, this is about someone who goes around sticking their nose in everything.
+You can say this phrase to your nosey friend.

 Ayağını yorganına göre uzat